 Anemia may develop as plasma cells increase and crowd red blood cells in the bloodstream.

 Multiple myeloma, like other cancers, can be defined by stages.
 There are three stages of the disease, each more advanced than the one before.
-A precursor to phase stage 1 is known as SMM.
+A precursor to stage 1 is known as SMM.

 A person can have SMM for several years before they progress to stage 1 multiple myeloma.
-Even when there are no outward symptoms, the malignant plasma cells secrete proteins into your body.
+Even when there are no outward symptoms, the malignant plasma cells secrete proteins into the body.
 These proteins can be measured in the blood or urine of people who otherwise exhibit no signs of disease.

 There may be lesions on the spines of people with SMM.
-One study showed that monitoring these tumors regularly with MRI can detect the progression of the disease.
+One study showed that monitoring these tumors regularly with MRI scans can detect the progression of the disease.

 The criteria to define stage 3 multiple myeloma includes: